mostlyharmlessone/cyclic-banded-matrix/README.md

 Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included gauss-jordan.f90).
 The intrinsic operators and calls to the alternate matrix solver are commented out immediately after their respective LAPACK calls, making it easy to switch.

 The algorithm can be run forwards or backwards, with dcbsv.f90, dcbsv_reverse.f90, or both simultaneously using OpenMP with dcbsv_parallel_omp.f90.
-The parallel OMP versions are predicatbly nearly twice as fast as the non parallel versions.
+The parallel OMP versions are predictably nearly twice as fast as the non parallel versions.

 A fortran 90 module LapackInterface.f90 is included for compatibility with FORTRAN 77.
 Note that the module only needs to be compiled once and is only needed for LAPACK/BLAS compatibility.